ha/fraggle/README.md

     # This will not return until the data store is at revision 100,000
     c.get("/a", 100_000) { ... }

-## High Availablity
+## High Availability

-  Fraggle has mechinisms built into to deal the connection loss.
+  Fraggle has mechanisms built into to deal the connection loss.
 They are:

 *Monitoring cluster activity*